gdrosos/bloat-study-artifact/README.md

 #### Partial Call Graph Generation of Subset Dataset
 For a quicker alternative, you can run the partial call graph construction process for a subset of 50 projects along with their set of dependencies, comprising of 88 unique PyPI releases.
-Ensure you have completed the [dependency resolution process of the subset dataset](#dependency-resolution-of-a-subset-dataset) step before proceeding with this step.
+Ensure you have completed the [Dependency Resolution of a Subset Dataset](#dependency-resolution-of-a-subset-dataset) step before proceeding with this step.
 To initiate this process, execute the following command  (estimated running time: ~10 minutes):
 ```bash
 sh scripts/partial_cg_generation/run_partial_cg_generation.sh $GH_TOKEN \